Explaining Graph Neural Networks for Node Similarity on Graphs: Introduction

-While extensive works on explaining GNNs exist, the majority of the methods focus on supervised learning problems, where the predicted target is well-defined based on some ground-truth data, as in the case of node classification~\cite{DBLP:conf/nips/YingBYZL19,DBLP:conf/nips/LuoCXYZC020,DBLP:conf/aistats/LucicHTRS22,DBLP:conf/icml/MiaoLL22}.
-The applicability of such methods to the problem of explaining node similarities, often done via unsupervised learning in GNNs, is an open question.
+While extensive works on explaining GNNs exist, the majority of the methods focus on supervised learning problems, where the predicted target is well-defined based on some ground-truth data, as in the case of node classification~\citep{DBLP:conf/nips/YingBYZL19,DBLP:conf/nips/LuoCXYZC020,DBLP:conf/aistats/LucicHTRS22,DBLP:conf/icml/MiaoLL22}.
+To the best of our knowledge, the applicability of such methods to the problem of explaining node similarities remains an open question.

-In this work, we are interested in the problem of explaining node similarities computed by GNN-based approaches.
-Fig.~\ref{fig:pipeline} illustrates this problem, where an unsupervised learning algorithm is used to train a GNN to obtain the embeddings for nodes 1 and 2.
-The embeddings are used to compute the cosine similarity that we want to explain.
-The explanation consists of an attribution of values to edges depending on their influence on the similarity score, where blue edges result in increasing similarity scores and red edge results in decreasing the score.
+Fig.~\ref{fig:pipeline} illustrates this problem, where a learning algorithm is used to train a GNN for computing embeddings for nodes 1 and 2.
+The embeddings are used to compute the cosine similarity that we aim at explaining.
+The explanation consists of an attribution of values to edges, depending on their influence on the similarity score.
+In the example, blue edges result in increasing similarity scores and red edges result in decreasing the score.
 Depending on the explanation method used, the effect of attribution values on similarity scores can be different.

-We investigate the properties of two prominent methods for explaining GNNs, based on the mutual information (MI) between the graph and the prediction, and gradient-based (GB) explanations.
-We discuss their properties, contrast them with desirable explanations in the context of node similarity, and find that their applicability changes, in comparison with other problems such as node classification.
-We empirically evaluate the performance of explanations by measuring the effect of intervening on the graph, given the knowledge provided by an explanation.
-We conclude that gradient-based methods are better suited for explaining similarities, by providing explanations with a predictable and consistent effect of increasing or decreasing similarity scores.

-Our salient contributions are summarized as follows: \begin{itemize} \item We analyze the properties of two prominent approaches for explaining GNNs in the context of node similarities learned via unsupervised learning, which to the best of our knowledge, has not been considered in previous work. \item We contrast these properties with general requirements of explainable artificial intelligence systems, proposing a series of desirable properties for explanations of node similarities on graphs. \item We find that unlike MI explanations, gradient-based explanations meet these properties.
-First, they are \textbf{actionable}: selecting inputs depending on them results in predictable changes in similarity scores.
-Second, they are \textbf{consistent}: the effect of selecting certain inputs overlaps very little with the effect of discarding them.
-Third, they can be pruned significantly, resulting in \textbf{sparse} explanations that retain the effects on similarity scores. \end{itemize}

-Our results provide practical insights for systems requiring explanations for node similarities learned via GNNs.